GreenComfyTea/OBS-Stats-on-Stream/README.md

 # How to use
 1. Download the script files.
 You only need `OBS-Stats-on-Stream.lua` and `ljsocket.lua`.
+These two files must be placed in the same folder.
 2. Add a text source to your scene.
 This source will be used to display the data.
 3. Open Tools -> Scripts.
-Add the script.
+Add the `OBS-Stats-on-Stream.lua` script (only this one).
 4. Configure the script.
 	* If you don't need Bot functionality, uncheck `Enable Bot` mark.
     * `Output Mode` must match the OBS encoder mode.
 Check it by going `OBS -> Settings -> Output -> Output Mode` (on the very top).